 This is one scenario envisioned by Consumer Data Right’s Data Standards Body Chair, Andrew Stephens during the development phase of Consumer Data Right (CDR) in Australia in 2018.
 It provides a very realistic example of what we can expect to see in our industry in the coming years.

-CDR, which was first introduced in Singapore and the UK in 2018, provides a framework for consumers to consent to their user data being shared between registered parties.
-It’s now active in the Australian banking scene, where it’s expected to encourage competition and portfolio flexibility between financial institutions.
-But the Australians are taking the policy one step further: they intend to roll it out through other sectors, notably energy and telecommunications, over the next three years.
-In New Zealand, the government’s cross-sector Consumer Data Right is planned for legislation in 2022.
+CDR was first introduced in Singapore and the UK in 2018 and provides a framework for consumers to consent to their data being shared between registered parties.
+It’s now active in the Australian banking sector where it’s expected to encourage competition and portfolio flexibility between financial institutions.
+But Australians are taking the policy one step further; they intend to roll it out through other sectors, notably energy and telecommunications, over the next three years.
+In New Zealand, the government’s cross-sector Consumer Data Right is currently under consultation on the draft law.
 The trend toward an open economy should be on the radar of all major energy retailers.

 What does Consumer Data Right mean for customers?